Analyzing Your Monthly Reports

 Use this report to inform which modules you opt to display.

 Download Top Queries

 View a detailed report of the number of times searchers have input specific terms and phrases by clicking on the CSV (comma-separated values) link to download the list as a text file.
-Once you’ve downloaded the CSV file, you can easily import it into Excel (External link) or another speadsheet program to analyze the data.
+Once you’ve downloaded the CSV file, you can easily import it into Excel or another speadsheet program to analyze the data.

 Read Understanding Your Users’ Needs By Analyzing Search Terms for tips on how to create a semi-automated report for analyzing the data in this CSV file on a regular basis.

 All data presented on this page (and other pages in the Admin Center) are IP-deduped to exclude bots and other noise in an attempt to accurately represent searchers’ intent on your site.
 Some definitions follow.